 The Cancer Survivor Scholarship

-In 2018, more than 1.7 million people were diagnosed with a form of cancer in the United States.
+2020 is estimated to have more than 1.8 million new cancer cases in the United States.
 Cancer is a disease that can have a devastating impact on an individual’s life as well as their friends and family.
 The impact can be widespread as cancer patients may no longer be able to attend school, hold a job, or have to adapt to a completely new lifestyle after their diagnosis.

 Eligibility for this scholarship requires that the applicant be enrolled in an undergraduate, graduate, or law program at a college or university in the United States.
 Applicants can be a GED holder planning to attend college during the upcoming semester.
 The applicant should also be in good academic standing with a GPA of 3.0 or higher on a 4.0 scale.

 - A school transcript, and

 - An essay of 500-1,000 words discussing the impact that a cancer diagnosis and subsequent battle had on you

 The deadline to submit your application is March 31, 2021.

 Please send your complete application to email@example.com by the deadline with the subject line: “[Applicant’s Name] – Cancer Survivor Scholarship” to be considered.

 Thank you for your interest in the Cancer Survivor Scholarship.

 Please visit this page to learn more about our past scholarship recipient.